 We have included a few details of the process you may be embarking on to give you an idea of how funding needs are assessed.

-After having a Checklist undertaken – and if there is sufficient evidence of need, then the claim will proceed to the next step which involves measuring any need as against a set criteria.
-The criteria that is used is divided into 12 ‘Domains’ – these being:
+After having an NHS Continuing Healthcare Checklist undertaken – and if there is sufficient evidence of need, then the claim will proceed to the next step which involves measuring any need as against a set criteria.
+The criteria that are used are divided into 12 ‘Domains’ – these being:

 “Behaviour, Cognition, Psychological and Emotional need, Mobility, Communication, Breathing, Medication, Altered States of Consciousness, Skin, Continence, Nutrition and Any Other Need”